bangalorejug/javafest/content/sessions/from-prompts-to-agents.md

 We’ll start with chat completions using ChatClient, then ground responses with Retrieval-Augmented Generation (RAG).
 From there, we’ll extend the application with Tools and the Model Context Protocol (MCP)—standardizing how AI models call APIs, query data, and orchestrate real-world workflows.
 By the end, you’ll walk away with a working Spring AI project and a clear roadmap for building production-ready AI agents..

-Set-up

-1. Prerequisites
+Prerequisites

-Make sure the following are installed on your system:
+1. Make sure the following are installed on your system:
 - Java 21 or higher
 - Maven: For building the project
 - Git: For cloning the repository